zenvia/zenvia-sdk-node/README.md

 ### Listing your templates

-You can realize CRUD operations on templates.
+You can execute CRUD operations on templates.
 For example, use the `listTemplates` method to list an `ITemplate` object.

 ```js
 const client = new Client('YOUR_API_TOKEN');